kartikmugiwara/Chess/README.md

 TODO:
-Clock mischief resolve on undo, redo
+there are places with elements erase and insert where pointer substitution will be better Clock mischief resolve on undo, redo
 Add checks, checkmate, winning criteria, Pawn enpassant, Pawn two step, draw/win/ Add moveslist scrolling